bennettscience/cognitive/README.md

 See more presentations at [dev.ohheybrian.com](http://dev.ohheybrian.com)

 ----------------
-This presentation is licensed under the MIT license.

 The MIT License (MIT)

-Copyright (c) 2014 Brian E. bennett
+Copyright (c) 2014 Brian E. Bennett

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal